united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/architecture/management-console/_index.md

 requested actions.
 Responses are end-to-end encrypted as well, maintaining a secure and opaque channel to the Backend.

+## Management Updater

+The Updater is an essential component integrated into the Management Console, designed to streamline the upgrading process of your UMH instances.
+Its purpose is to simplify the modification and upgrading of UMH Stack components directly through the console interface.
+Unlike external tools, it seamlessly integrates into the existing Management Console workflow.
+Its primary focus is to facilitate efficient upgrades of the Management Companion, empowering administrators and operators to keep their UMH environments up-to-date.
+In summary, the Updater provides a user-friendly and integrated approach to managing and maintaining your UMH environment.

 ## Backend

 The Backend is the public API for the Management Console.
 It functions as a bridge